How to claim your share of the $700M Equifax breach settlement

-If you were among the 147 million people whose data was exposed in the major Equifax data breach in 2017, you now can submit a claim to recover money you spent or lost as a result of the hack.
-The Federal Trade Commission announced on Monday that Equifax has agreed to pay at least $575 million and up to $700 million to help compensate victims of hackers who stole data from Equifax servers.
+If you were among the 147 million people whose data was exposed in the major Equifax data breach in 2017, you now see if you are eligible to submit a claim and then file one to recover money you spent or lost as a result of the hack.
+The Federal Trade Commission said this week that Equifax has agreed to pay at least $575 million and up to $700 million to help compensate victims of hackers who stole personal data from Equifax servers.
 Payments as part of the settlement can cover the costs to recover from the security breach of the free credit report company -- including recovering from the theft of your identity -- and unauthorized charges to your account.
 You can also submit a claim to cover the cost of protecting yourself from identity theft, following the Equifax data breach.

 And even if you weren't part of the breach and don't file a claim, you can get free credit reports for seven years.